wjgra/jpeg-encoder/readme.md

 ## Dependencies
 Bitmap loading is handled by SDL's loadImage function, as I was already using SDL for window creation.
 Writing my own bitmap parser would be a relatively simple task, but I may be better off using one of the many header-only bitmap loaders.

-Otherwise, the JPEG encoder-decoder classes in this repository only depend on the C++20 STL.
+Otherwise, the classes in this library only depend on the C++20 STL.

 ## Compilation of Example Programs
 Both examples compile on my computer with no warnings.
 Some sample g++ commands are below, though obviously these may differ based on your environment.